Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 No, there are three scenarios where members will probably be exempt from Div 296 tax based on the previous Div 296 proposal.

-If a member has a superannuation balance in excess of $3m which includes some portion, even minor, of a structured settlement payment (a personal injury compensation payment that was not counted towards their non-concessional contributions cap).
+If a member has a superannuation balance more than $3m which includes some portion, even minor ($1), of a structured settlement payment (a personal injury compensation payment that was not counted towards their non-concessional contributions cap).
+Note that this does not include benefits due to total and permanent disablement unless sourced from a structured settlement payment.

 Will the $3m and $10m thresholds be indexed?